 4) The Hochmeister and other Seniors –

 Unsurprisingly, when it came to the organization of the Teutonic Order, there were many similarities to other Crusader orders like Templars and Hospitallers.
 To that end, the upper-most administrative strata comprised the Hochmeister (literally ‘high master’) who were the Grand Masters of the Teutonic Knights, accompanied by representatives of the Ballei

 (administrative provinces) and five other senior officers whose titles ranged from Treasurer, Supreme Marshall to even Supreme Draper.

 Interestingly enough, the election of Hochmeister took a democratic route that was quite unparalleled in the medieval times.
 It started with the nomination of a brother-knight as the elected leader, and he proceeded on to elect his companion, and these two knights, in turn, elected a third member, and so on until 13 knights were chosen for the electoral college (theoretically representing the majority of the Teutonic Order members).
 These thirteen members were finally responsible for electing the Grand Master.

 5) The paradox of ministeriales –

 Interestingly enough, in spite of some correlations with other European military orders in terms of organization, the main difference of the Teutonic Knights with its peer orders ironically pertained to the ‘knights’ themselves.
 This was mainly because of the unique social strata of ministeriales present in medieval Germany – from where most of the knights of the Teutonic Order were recruited.
-In fact, in 12th century AD, many of these ministeriales were identified as ‘servants’ (Dienstmann).
+In fact, in the 12th century AD, many of these ministeriales were identified as ‘servants’ (Dienstmann).
 In essence, while the early ministeriales formed a military class of their own, their theoretical status was akin to those of serfs.
 To that end, historically the very first European knights also probably came from a peasant background, as opposed to their perceived noble bearings.